-Operating cash flow is defined as operating income before depreciation, amortization, impairment of goodwill and other assets, curtailment gains and equity in earnings of associated companies.
+Operating cash flow is defined as operating income before, to the extent applicable, depreciation, amortization, impairment of goodwill and other assets, curtailment gains and equity in earnings of associated companies.
 Operating cash flow margin is defined as operating cash flow divided by operating revenue.
 Both represent non-GAAP financial measures that are used in the analysis below.
 We believe these measures provide meaningful supplemental information because of their focus on results from operations excluding such non-cash factors.